 Branding for shops, stores and marketplaces.

 Your store or retail outlet may be the best in the world – you may offer the best prices, the best services, but if nobody is entering your front door, it’s all for naught.
 It’s up to the logo of your store, particularly if you have retail frontage, to attract customers and entice them to give your shop a try.
 In an extremely cluttered marketplace it’s also critical that your design can compete visually with other logos, as your identity is likely to be featured in conjunction with other material – magazine ads and flyers for example.
 When it comes to designing a logo for a store or retail outlet, it’s imperative that the project brief contain the proposed usages and applications of the mark as this will permit our designers to plan accordingly, and create a corporate identity that will work with all your advertising & media plans.

-Some technical limitations.
+Some retail-specific technical limitations.